JayBazuzi/jaybazuzi.github.io/_posts/2018-04-07-neither-necessary-nor-sufficient.md

 Why do we build the AST twice and compare?
 Because there are cases where a rename might change how symbols resolve, which would change the meaning of a program.
 For example, a renaming a local variable `A` -> `B`, when the containing class has a field named `B` will change references to that field into references to the local variable.
 In some cases, these edge cases are quite subtle, but if we're going to maintain bug-for-bug compatibility, we're going to need to be thorough.

-The good news for us is that the C# refactorings in Visual Studio are very fully reliable ([if I do say so myself](https://www.linkedin.com/in/jay-bazuzi-07936414/)).
+This is a recipe.
+You can follow it by hand, or you can automate it.
+These two approaches (tools and recipes) are really the same approach: a provably-correct, behavior-preserving transformation according to the rules of the language as defined in the language spec.
+A refactoring tool is a recipe written in software.

 When we first wrote refactorings in Visual C# in the early 2000s, we assumed our users didn't have unit tests (because we didn't), and the only way they would trust our refactorings is if they were held to this standard of correctness.

 There are no automated tools that will extract a method in C++ with complete reliability.
 Visual C++, ReSharper C++, Visual Assist - they all get it wrong some of the time, and sometimes in very pretty simple cases.
 That's why [this recipe](http://jay.bazuzi.com/Safely-extract-a-method-in-any-C++-code/) is so important.
 It will work even in the most dire situations, when the code is so terribly gnarly that no human brain can make sense of it.

-These two approaches (tools and recipes) are really the same approach: a provably-correct, behavior-preserving transformation according to the rules of the language as defined in the language spec.
-A refactoring tool is a recipe written in software.

 # What if tools aren't perfect?